CDIA Re-engages With Dushanbe City to Further Support its Water and Sanitation Sector

 To cover the rest of the priority project, the Tajikistan government is currently discussing the potential for a further ADB grant under the Additional Financing-Dushanbe Water Supply and Sanitation Project (AF-DWSSP).

-A team of CDIA experts will support the government of Dushanbe and ADB to develop the infrastructure investments for the AF-DWSSP.
+A team of CDIA urban development experts will support the government of Dushanbe and ADB to develop the infrastructure investments for the AF-DWSSP.